 Once a candidate’s application is approved they are required to:

-- Successfully challenge the CSEP-CEP Theory and Practical Exams
+- Successfully challenge the CSEP-CEP Theory Exam and Practical Exam

 - Register with CSEP